So what size TV do I need?

 - If cabinet mounted, measure the length and width of the cabinet

-- If cabinet mounted, determine the weight limit of the cabinet
+- If the cabinet is mounted, determine the weight limit of the cabinet

 - Measure the distance between the screen and where you will normally sit